agrippa/spark-swat/README.md

    gathered on a variety of benchmarks.
 Note the bimodal distribution: there is a cluster of benchmarks that achieve 3-4x speedup on SWAT and another that sees no benefit (or slight degradation).
 Your mileage may vary.
+4. **Does SWAT support multi-GPU systems?** Yes!
+5. **Do I need to be a accelerator guru to program SWAT effectively?** No, but as in all things performance-oriented an understanding of the underlying platform will help.
+In general, the functional/parallel patterns of Spark encourage code that will run well on accelerators and the SWAT runtime is also able to auto-optimize some things.
-4. **What platforms is SWAT tested on?** As a small project, SWAT is currently only tested on HotSpot JDK 1.7.8\_80, Spark 1.5.1, Hadoop 2.5.2, GCC 4.8.5, CUDA 6.5, NVIDIA GPUs, all under Red Hat Enterprise Linux Server release 6.5.
+6. **What platforms is SWAT tested on?** As a small project, SWAT is currently only tested on HotSpot JDK 1.7.8\_80, Spark 1.5.1, Hadoop 2.5.2, GCC 4.8.5, CUDA 6.5, NVIDIA GPUs, all under Red Hat Enterprise Linux Server release 6.5.
    It is likely to run on other Linux-based systems, but may need tweaking.